shikoshib/Mipper/README.md

 Rest in Peace, Mipper.
 2022/01/10 - 2024/09/15

 # Setting up
-Before the actual set up, I want to mention a few things that Mipper had, but are left out in this repository.
+Before the actual setup, I want to mention a few things that Mipper had, but are left out in this repository.
 * AI chatbot (`/ai`)

   It uses the YandexGPT model, which is a genuine pain to set up, and gives worse output that GPT-3.5.